 History and Symptoms: The doctor first needs to diagnose the problem and then decide if an orthosis is the right way to treat it.

 Diagnostic Process: X-rays are used to help diagnose problems in the spine.
-MRI and CAT scans may also be used to help choose the best device.
+MRI and CT scans may also be used to help choose the best device.

 Rehab Management: Orthoses are just one part of a rehab program for people with spinal problems.
-The amount of time the orthosis should be worn varies.
+A physical medicine and rehabilitation (PM&R) physician is uniquely trained and qualified to lead a multidisciplinary team and comprehensive approach to treatment of patients requiring orthoses.
+A PM&R physician can help determine the most appropriate type and the amount of time the orthosis should be worn as it may vary according to the condition it is treating.
 The treatment plan may also include exercise and physical therapy.
 Pain medications and anti-inflammatory drugs may also be used.

 Other Resources for Patients and Families: Since orthoses may be uncomfortable, limit a person’s ability to move and do usual activities, and make a person look different, patients need a lot of support and encouragement from family and friends.